Peddle/vibe_files/claude/commands/plan_and_execute.md

      - Remember also that backwards compatibility is never a requirement
      - save your plan as a .md file

-Step 3: Ask a subagent to find flaws in your plan and iterate
-     - Instruct the subagent to ultrathink as hard as possible about the plan and to explore any relevant code to try and find flaws
-     - Use TODOs to track how many times you've run this step (you should run it at least 5 times)
-     - Integrate the feedback from the subagent before moving on to the next iteration

-Step 4: create a subagent to implement the plan.
+Step 3: create a subagent to implement the plan.
 Give it the following instructions:
 ```subagent_instructions
    I need you to implement the following design doc: "design doc name"